 Its programs have shifted to virtual spaces for the time being.
 Despite this change, the Center’s staff is still focused on maintaining connection until it’s safe to gather again.
-In addition to holding remote cultural graduation celebrations for Latinx and Asian, Pacific Islander, and Desi American (APID/A) students, they’ve also hosted panels on combatting anti-Asian racism during the pandemic.
+In addition to holding remote cultural graduation celebrations for Black, Latine, and Asian, Pacific Islander, and Desi American (APID/A) students, they’ve also hosted panels on combatting anti-Asian racism during the pandemic and a panel called Blackness, Racism & Protest: Reflections on the Past, Present & Future.
 What’s more, they’ve brought in speakers like Indya Moore, of FX’s Pose, for a virtual conversation on trans-visibility and gender.

 A Community From Day One

 CMEP’s programming matches their membership.
 That is why first-year students of color and from marginalized backgrounds will find many educational and social events to connect them to NYU’s global network.